blorente/GSoC-proposals/macventure.md

 ## Plan

-Taking advantage of the test-driven model described above, I will implement the Macintosh engine first, then aggresively refactor to abstract the subsystems mentioned above, and lastly implement the Apple II port support.
+Taking advantage of the test-driven model described above, I will implement the Macintosh engine first, then aggressively refactor to abstract the subsystems mentioned above, and lastly implement the Apple II port support.

 The development will focus on Shadowgate support as a main goal, and then add support for the other games as a separate milestone.